3DRaven/pi-hole2vpn/README.md

 ## Why

-1. I found only prebuilded droplets on DigitalOcean and lot of instructions about setup Pi-hole and WireGuard, but I do not want to do every time so lot of settings.
-Ansible it is easy method to write some "notes about setup" one time and DigitalOcean has limit traffic on droplets.
+1. I found only pre-built droplets on DigitalOcean and a lot of instructions about setting up Pi-hole and WireGuard, but I do not want to configure everything each time with so many settings.
+Ansible is an easy method to write some "setup notes" one time, and DigitalOcean has traffic limits on droplets.
-2. When I use ad block DNS my phone is cold and work a full day :) It is really best method to increase baterry life time.
+2. When I use ad-blocker DNS, my phone stays cool and works for a full day :) It is truly the best method to increase battery lifetime.
-3. I do not like spyware.
+3. I dislike spyware.

 Look at screenshot.
 80% requests it is spyware!
 <p align="center">